Patrick D. Barnes

 Patrick Barnes (born February 3, 1948) is an American pediatric radiologist and pediatric neuroradiologist.
-He was an emeritus professor of radiology at the Stanford School of Medicine.
-He also served as the chief of the section of Pediatric Neuroradiology and the inaugural director of the Pediatric MRI and CT Center at Lucile Packard Children's Hospital.
+He is Emeritus Professor of Radiology at the Stanford School of Medicine.
+He also has served as the Chief of the Section of Pediatric Neuroradiology and the Inaugural Director of the Pediatric MRI and CT Center at Lucile Packard Children's Hospital.
 He is known for his contributions to the field of pediatric neuroradiology, particularly in the development and implementation of magnetic resonance imaging (MRI) for the evaluation of pediatric neurological conditions.

 Barnes is a co-founder and past president of the American Society of Pediatric Neuroradiology (ASPNR) and has held leadership roles in various professional societies, including the American Society of Neuroradiology (ASNR) and the Society for Pediatric Radiology (SPR).

 Early life and education

 Barnes was born in Oklahoma City, Oklahoma.
 He was valedictorian of his high school class in Vinita, Oklahoma, in 1966.
 He completed his undergraduate education at the University of Oklahoma, where he studied Letters/Pre-Medicine from 1966 to 1969.
 He earned his Doctor of Medicine degree from the University of Oklahoma College of Medicine in 1973, graduating with honors and being inducted into the Alpha Omega Alpha Honor Medical Society.

 Barnes completed his residency in diagnostic radiology at the University of Oklahoma Health Sciences Center in 1976, followed by a fellowship in pediatric neuroradiology and cardiovascular radiology at Children's Hospital and Harvard Medical School in Boston, Massachusetts.
 He was subsequently certified by the American Board of Radiology in diagnostic radiology with added qualification in neuroradiology.